Shubham Narain triumphs on third playoff hole to win PGTI Qualifying School 2025 - www.lokmattimes.com

 "The learnings from the past few seasons have helped me change my approach towards the game.
 Earlier, I felt I was too hard on myself.
 But I'm more patient now, I don't keep my expectations too high and give myself more room for error.
 Hopefully, I can carry forward this form into the season."

-The cut in the final round had gone at three-under 281 which meant that the top 33 players earned their full cards for the 2025 TATA Steel PGTI season.
+The cut in the final round had gone at three-under 281 which meant that the top 33 players earned their full cards for the 2025 PGTI season.

 Disclaimer: This post has been auto-published from an agency feed without any modifications to the text and has not been reviewed by an editorOpen in app